CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/prerequisites.md

 A valid {{% ctx %}} encryption key must be procured from {{% ctx %}}.
 The encryption key is a 32 byte hash which will be added to the Application Server and the Web Application Server.
 This will be used by the Cortex Encryptor to encrypt values to [CORTEX Encrypted][].

-On the Application Server to be used for installation, copy the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` artefacts to a folder on it.
+Choose either the Application Server or the Web Application Server, copy the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` artefacts to a folder on it.

-To get an encryption key take the following steps:
+To generate and set an encryption key take the following steps:

 1. Extract the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` file to a folder with the same name.
 1. Open a Windows PowerShell (x64) window as administrator.
-The user must be a domain user that is a member of the local Administrators group on the Application Server and Web Application Server.
+The administrator must be a domain user that is a member of the local Administrators group on the Application Server and Web Application Server.
 1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - Generate Encryption Key` folder using the following command, modifying the path as necessary:

     ```powershell
     cd "C:\Install\Cortex Innovation {{< version >}} - Generate Encryption Key"
     ```

-1. Run the `Cortex.Encryption.KeyGeneration.exe` script using the following command, modifying the argument value to contain the NETBIOS names or fully qualified domain names of the Application Servers and Web Application Server:
+1. Run the `Cortex.Encryption.KeyGeneration.exe` script using the following command, modifying the argument value to contain the NETBIOS names or fully qualified domain names of the Application Server and Web Application Server:

     ```powershell
     .\Cortex.Encryption.KeyGeneration.exe "app-server, webapp-server"